nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         return $this->principalUri;
     }

-Get the principal's uri.
-Here the stored value provided in the constructor is used.
+Get groups of calendar
+!!!!!!!!!!!!!!!!!!!!!!

+Return all groups uris of the user, there is the ``getGroups`` method.
+Here, no groups are assumed.

 .. code-block:: php